xiix0/scam/README.md

-You will be traveling and coming into a fortune.
+A gift of a flower will soon be made to you.